jackson-mediavilla/csci4502-project/code/analysisREADME.txt

     Doing this, I was able to reduce the physical memory usage of the data by ~85%, but I think I could reduce it by even more by casting the other categorical data to ints as well.
+Update: Got the data reduced by about 89% in size.
+Decided to keep player names and park codes, and team codes as strings so that they will reference across data sets. more easily.

-    Finally, after casting the data to integers, I used cat.codes and pandas.to_numeric() to reduce the integers to their smallest form without data loss.
+    Finally, after casting categorical data to integers, I used cat.codes and pandas.to_numeric() to reduce the integers to their smallest form without data loss.

+    Then I did the same to floats.

     -- Game Log Data --
     For this, I did basically the exact same thing that I did to the event data.
     The ONLY difference is which specific fields were dropped or converted to integers.

+    -- Park Info --
+    No preprocessing needed.